bhakin/Recipe-Rating-Analysis/README.md

 ## Assessment Missingness

-As mentioned in the **Data Cleaning Process**, there are values in our dataset that are missing so in this section, I will evaluate and test why those values are missing.
+As mentioned in the **Data Cleaning**, there are values in our dataset that are missing so in this section, I will evaluate and test why those values are missing.

 ### NMAR Analysis